isaacyakl/brandojs/README.md

 `jBir.new()` returns the created `jBirImageRotator` object and automatically starts it.
 If no elements were found using the selector string, the function returns error code `1`.

-If no arguments are passed to `jBir.new()` it will create a default demo image rotator and attach it to the `<html>` element.
+If the same selector string is used twice, the old rotator will be deleted before creating a new one.

 **Warning:**

-> If multiple image rotators are attached to the same html elements the rotation intervals will be unpredictable and removal of the rotators may have unexpected results.
+> If multiple image rotators are attached to an html element the rotation intervals will be unpredictable.
 >
 > For example:
 >